Table Of Contents

 Annuity Suitability Process and Sample Questionnaire

-You will be required to complete an annuity suitability questionnaire before you can purchase an annuity, and they usually range from one to two pages.
+You will be required to complete an annuity suitability questionnaire before you can purchase an annuity.
+The questionnaire usually ranges from one to two pages.

 Suitability questionnaires typically include a page of defined terms you can reference when completing the paperwork.